List of countries by past and projected GDP (PPP): 2000s

+2010s

+2020s

-The following list contains the various countries' projected GDP (PPP) from 2020 to 2027.
+The following list contains the various countries' projected GDP (PPP) from 2020 to 2030.
+The projections for future years presume that government policies do not change, and assume specific values for oil prices, bond rates, and exchange rates.

 GDP (PPP) milestones by countries

 The following is a list of countries reaching a certain threshold of GDP (PPP) in a specific year according to International Monetary Fund.
-As for the Soviet Union, its GDP (PPP) reached 2.66 trillion USD in 1990, but it is unknown in which year did its economy surpass the 1 trillion and 2 trillion hallmark.
+As for the Soviet Union, its GDP (PPP) reached US$2.66 trillion in 1990, but it is unknown in which year did its economy surpass the 1 trillion and 2 trillion hallmark.

-Long term GDP estimates

-The following table is an OECD Long Term Projections made in February 2022 for largest 16 economies by GDP using PPP exchange rates from 2030 to 2060.

-The following table is an estimate for largest 10 economies by nominal GDP using PPP exchange rates for 2030 made by UK based Standard Chartered in January 2019.
+1–6 trillion

+Future predictions are marked with an asterisk.